metaisbeta/asniffer/README.md

     .
     ├── Documents
         ├── asniffer.jar         # The ASniffer jar file.
-Can be manually generated or downloaded from the release sections ├── asniffer/            # The ASniffer project folder, downloaded from its Github repository
+Can be manually generated or downloaded from the release section ├── asniffer/            # The ASniffer project folder, downloaded from its GitHub repository

 To run the tool, we use the following command: